ampproject/amphtml/spec/amp-html-layout.md

 Each element documents which `layout` values it supported.
 If an element does not support the specified value it would trigger a runtime error.

+### `sizes`

+All AMP custom elements support `sizes` attribute.
+The value of this attribute is a sizes expression as described in the [img sizes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img), but extended to all elements, not just images.
+In short, `sizes` attribute describes how the width of the element is calculated depending on the media conditions.

+When `sizes` attribute is specified along with `width` and `height`, the `layout` is defaulted to the `responsive`.

 ### `media`